metashot/metashot.github.io/index.md

 metashot release of this image).

 ## Credits
-MetaShot is maintained by Davide Albanese and Claudio Donati at the [FEM's Unit of Computational Biology](https://www.fmach.it/eng/CRI/general-info/organisation/Chief-scientific-office/Computational-biology).
+MetaShot is maintained by Davide Albanese at the [FEM's Unit of Computational Biology](https://www.fmach.it/eng/CRI/general-info/organisation/Chief-scientific-office/Computational-biology).